-Our charter contains a provision exempting from the control share acquisition statute any and all acquisitions by any person of our stock.
-There can be no assurance that we will not opt into the control share acquisition provisions of the MGCL in the future, subject to stockholder approval as required under the MGCL and our charter.
+The Company's charter contains a provision exempting from the control share acquisition statute any and all acquisitions by any person of the Company's stock.
+There can be no assurance that the Company will not opt into the control share acquisition provisions of the MGCL in the future, subject to stockholder approval as required under the MGCL and the Company's charter.